besh20/Telco-Churn-Analysis-/README.md

-# Telco Customer Retention & Risk Command Center-
+# Telco Customer Retention & Risk
 AI-Driven Insights and Predictive Strategy For an IBM Sample Dataset

 link to the dataset https://www.kaggle.com/datasets/blastchar/telco-customer-churn